UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

 #### The equivalence in the suspension-loop space adjunction is pointed

-The below code is progress towards this, to it still remains to be shown
+The below code is progress towards this, though it still remains to be shown

 ```agda
 module _